Please see below for step-by-step instructions, followed by a video tutorial.

-- Pacing: By default, Megaphone paces an order to deliver as quickly as possible within an order's flight dates.
-Enterprise customers on IABv2 have the two options for pacing (either Accelerated or Balanced) and can learn more info here.
+Pacing: By default, Megaphone paces an order to deliver as quickly as possible within an order's flight dates.
+Enterprise customers on IABv2 have the three options for pacing (Accelerated, Even or Predictive) and can learn more info here.

 3) Mark and/or Upload Advertisements

 Next, you'll click to the "Advertisements" tab to mark where in each episode you would like the order to run (Pre, Mid, or Post-Roll).
 Keep in mind that marking more than one location will cause the order to run in all the designated spots (Pre AND Mid versus Pre OR Mid).

 In addition to identifying the ad slot(s) you’d like to include in the episode, you can also upload MP3 files to those ad slots though this is not a required step.
 You’ll also be able to upload audio files to these slots on the Edit Episode page for whichever podcast episode the order is targeted at (often uploaded by a producer in the case of host-read ads).
 If you do upload files in the New Order form, make sure you upload your MP3s to the correct ad type that you want them to correspond with in your episode/order.

 4) Target your Order to the Episode or Podcast

 The final required tab is the "Targets" tab where you will choose which Podcasts, Episodes, or Tags (assigned to Podcasts) you'd like the order to run on.
 After you've designed the targets, you can click save and the order will be set to run or you can add optional Ad Copy.

 5) Optional: Include Ad Copy, a Promo Code, and Vanity URL